Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 sudo apt install rpi-imager
 ```
-In the Raspberry Pi imager tool choose "Raspberry Pi 5" under device and under Choose OS: "Other general-purpose OS" -> "Ubuntu" -> "Ubuntu Desktop 24.04.1 LTS (64-bit)"".
+In the Raspberry Pi imager tool choose "Raspberry Pi 5" under <Device> and under <Choose OS>: "Other general-purpose OS" -> "Ubuntu" -> "Ubuntu Desktop 24.04.1 LTS (64-bit)".
 Then choose the micro sd card (at least 64GB) you want to install the OS on and click next to continue following the instructions of the tool.

 2. **Boot for the first time**
 * Put the SD card in the Raspberry Pi 5, connect mouse, keyboard and a monitor via a micro HDMI cable and boot the Raspberry Pi 5.
-* Follow the installer for Ubuntu
+* Follow the installer for Ubuntu.

 ## Installing ROS2
-* Follow this guide: https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html to install ROS2 Jazzy on your system.
-Chose the **Desktop Install**.
+* Follow this guide: https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html to install ROS2 Jazzy on the Raspberry Pi 5.
+For development it makes a lot of sense to also have an additional computer with ROS2 installed.
+This makes remotely diagnosing and controlling the robot much easier.
+Chose the **Desktop Install** both for the robot and, if applicable, your computer.
 * Add
 ```bash
 source /opt/ros/jazzy/setup.bash